canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/intel-joule.md

 ## Installation instructions

-1. You will need [an Ubuntu SSO account and an SSH key linked to it](#prerequisites), to create the first user on the device
-* Download and copy the Ubuntu Desktop 16.04.1 LTS image on the first USB flash drive by following the [...](...)
+1. Download and copy the Ubuntu Desktop 16.04.1 LTS image on the first USB flash drive by following the Live USB Ubuntu Desktop instuctions for [Ubuntu](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu) | [Windows](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) | [Mac OS X](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx)
-* Download the Ubuntu Core image and copy the file on the second USB drive
+* Download the Ubuntu Core image for Intel Joule and **copy the file** on the second USB drive
 * Connect your USB hub, keyboard, mouse, monitor to the Joule
 * Insert the first USB flash drive, containing Ubuntu Desktop 16.04.1 LTS
 * Power-up the Joule board, boot-up the device from USB and select “Try Ubuntu without installing” in the first boot menu